 Is it normal for dogs’ paws to crack?

 Wear and tear on a dog’s paws are normal but persistent cracked dog paws can be concerning.
 Look for other signs of something being off, like a change in behavior, limping, or excessive licking.
 If your dog’s paws remain rough after applying balms and waxes, and any other symptoms are present, a vet visit is in order.

 Technically vaseline isn’t toxic for dogs, but it isn’t good for them when they ingest it, and it isn’t the best option.
 Shea butter, beeswax, and vitamin e are all good choices for this, along with dog balms and waxes.
 And our veterinarian expert Dr. Irish reminds you, “All pet owners should STOP trying to touch the paws if the dog is not willing to be touched.
 This is the best way for everyone to avoid injuries.”

 Paw pad hyperkeratosis is a skin condition that causes thickened or extra skin growth on a dog’s paw pads.
 The skin sometimes cracks, which can lead to secondary infections or ‘hairy feet,’ since the cracked paw pads typically look like hair.

 Dogs may develop canine hyperkeratosis because of genetics, age, or health conditions like canine distemper, or pemphigus foliaceus.
-Some breeds are more prone to hyperkeratosis, like Labradors or Golden Retrievers.
+Some breeds are more prone to hyperkeratosis, like Labradors or English cream golden retrievers.

 Dog owners can take one simple step to decrease the severity of canine hyperkeratosis: apply a moisturizing balm or ointment daily.
-A paw balm, salve, and other at-home remedies can go a long way towards helping the skin heal.
+A paw balm, salve, and other at-home remedies for rough dog paws can go a long way towards helping the skin heal.